llblumer/Retireator/README.md

 # Retireator
-Retireator is a free retirement simulator, written in Microsoft Excel, with a focus on short and medium term financial planning.
-Retireator was created by Larry Blumer, Jr.  The Microsoft Excel platform allows for the tool to be open and infinitely adaptable by both developers and non-developers alike.
+Retireator is a free, open-source retirement simulator, written in Microsoft Excel, with a focus on short and medium term financial planning.
+The Microsoft Excel platform allows for the tool to be open and infinitely adaptable by both developers and non-developers alike, which is a huge advantage over closed-source software.
+"Retireatees" can build and test a retirement drawdown strategy incorporating a myriad of different retirement income sources over a period of years with accurate calculations and extrapolations of Social Security benefits, federal and state income taxes, mortgages, and market conditions.
+Retireator was created by Larry Blumer, Jr.

 # Quick start for contributors
 Contributors are welcome!
 The basic tenets of the project are as follows: